 Teaching a Small Pet to Cuddle

-With all of these pet choices, it's important to remember that every animal is an individual and that some may need more time and work to enjoy cuddling with you than others.
+With all these pet choices, it's important to remember that every animal is an individual, and some may need more time and work to enjoy cuddling with you than others.
 While every species is different, the steps to tame them are generally the same.

-1. For species that are not naturally drawn to people like dogs and cats, work on getting them used to your presence without handling them.
+- For species that are not naturally drawn to people, first work on getting them used to your presence without handling them.

-2. Sit quietly next to them and read while tossing them a treat.
-For example this could be a sprig of millet for parrots or a tiny piece of fruit for a Guinea pig or rabbit.
+- Sit quietly next to them and read while tossing them a treat.
+For example, this could be a sprig of millet for parrots or a tiny piece of fruit for a Guinea pig or rabbit.

-4. Do this for at least one full week before attempting any type of handling.
-Once the animal is relaxed in your presence and isn't moving away from you, you can work on slowing bringing a hand in closer to them.
-Most animals are more comfortable with you keeping your hand low and bringing it close to them rather than reach over and down which is intimidating.
+- Do this for at least one full week before attempting any type of handling.
+Once the animal is relaxed in your presence and isn't moving away from you, you can work on slowly bringing a hand in closer to them.
+Most animals are more comfortable with you keeping your hand low and bringing it close to them rather than reaching over and down, which is intimidating.

-5. If the animal is calm with your hand in their cage or aquarium, repeat the first step with just remaining their quietly or speaking in a gentle tone of voice for a few days until the animal isn't showing stress by the proximity of your hand.
+- If the animal is calm with your hand in their cage or aquarium, repeat the first step by just remaining there quietly or speaking in a gentle tone of voice for a few days until the animal isn't showing stress by the proximity of your hand.

-6. You can work on slowing bringing your hand in closer while pairing it with a species-appropriate treat until you are able to touch gently the animal.
+- You can work on slowly bringing your hand in closer while pairing it with a species-appropriate treat until you are able to gently touch the animal.

-7. Always consider when working with a small animal that your size will be intimidating to them and that you need to support the weight of their body when lifting them so they do not feel at risk.
+- When working with a small animal, always consider that your size might be intimidating to them.
+You need to support the weight of their body when lifting them so they do not feel at risk.

-8. Learn about an animal's body language and respect the signals that they give you.
-Most animals when frightened or nervous will freeze, nip or show other clear physical signals, as well as vocalize, and the more you know about an animal's behavior the quicker you can alter your behavior to reduce your pet's stress and help them become more eager to be with you.
+- Learn about an animal's body language and respect the signals that they give you.
+Most animals will freeze, nip, vocalize, or show other clear physical signals when frightened or nervous.
+The more you know about an animal's behavior, the quicker you can alter your behavior to reduce your pet's stress and help them become more eager to be with you.

 Finding the Best Cuddling Pet

-Everyone has different tastes and some people are drawn to cuddling the soft and furry pets while others prefer more exotic snugglers like snakes.
+Everyone has different tastes.
+Some people are drawn to cuddling the soft and furry pets, while others prefer more exotic snugglers, like snakes.
 There's definitely a small affectionate pet out there to meet your tastes!
-Just be sure to research your new pet thoroughly and understand that many popular pets do need some time and effort on your part to help them become the loving pets they can be.
+Just be sure to research your new pet thoroughly and understand that many popular pets do need some time and effort on your part to help them become the most loving pets they can be.